North Carolina: Christmas Tree Capital!

 A Total Holiday Experience

-There are a number of Christmas tree farms across North Carolina that offer visitors opportunities to spend an afternoon shopping, enjoying wagon rides, music or special holiday foods, or simply spending time roaming amongst acres of stunning, stately trees.
+Several Christmas tree farms across North Carolina offer visitors opportunities to spend an afternoon shopping, enjoying wagon rides, music, or special holiday foods, or simply spending time roaming amongst acres of stunning, stately trees.

-- The Jordan Lake Christmas Tree Farm, in Apex, offers hayrides, a bounce house for the kids, gift shop, concessions stand with apple cider, hot chocolate and more, and wreaths and garlands created on-site.
+• The Jordan Lake Christmas Tree Farm, in Apex, offers hayrides, a bounce house for the kids, a gift shop, concessions stand with apple cider, hot chocolate, and more, and wreaths and garlands created on-site.